-The Merger will be accounted for as a reverse recapitalization in accordance with U.S. GAAP.
-Under this method of accounting, MCAC, who was the legal acquirer, will be treated as the "acquired" company for financial reporting purposes and Playboy will be treated as the accounting acquirer.
+The Merger was accounted for as a reverse recapitalization in accordance with U.S. GAAP.
+Under this method of accounting, MCAC, who was the legal acquirer, was treated as the "acquired" company for financial reporting purposes and Playboy was treated as the accounting acquirer.
 This determination was primarily based on Playboy having a majority of the voting power of the post-combination company, Playboy's senior management comprising substantially all of the senior management of the post-combination company, the relative size of Playboy compared to MCAC, and Playboy's operations comprising the ongoing operations of the post-combination company.
-Accordingly, for accounting purposes, the Merger will be treated as the equivalent of a capital transaction in which Playboy is issuing stock for the net assets of MCAC.
-The net assets of MCAC will be stated at historical cost, with no goodwill or other intangible assets recorded.
-Operations prior to the Merger will be those of Playboy.
+Accordingly, for accounting purposes, the Merger was treated as the equivalent of a capital transaction in which Playboy is issuing stock for the net assets of MCAC.
+The net assets of MCAC were stated at historical cost, with no goodwill or other intangible assets recorded.
+Operations prior to the Merger were those of Playboy.